-Cylinders should be handled only by trained personnel.
+Cylinders (also known as “gas bottles”) should be handled only by trained personnel.

 Cylinders should be secured from tipping over by holders or restraints designed for such service.
 Double cylinder restraints (high and low) should be installed in a seismically active area.